-CEA Representative Assembly is held each May, usually on the first weekend over a Friday and Saturday.
-In 2019 it will be held at the Mohegan Sun Convention Center on Friday May 10th and Sat 11th.
+is held each May, usually on the first weekend over a Friday and Saturday.
+In 2020 it will be held at the Mohegan Sun Convention Center on Friday May 8th and Sat 9th.
 About 500 delegates from all Connecticut CEA locals meet to do the business of the CEA.
 Activities include reports from representatives, elections of officers to CEA and NEA posts and voting on the budget and revisions to bylaws and constitution.
 The delegates also propose action items for the CEA and then vote on them.

 NEA Representative Assembly is held over the week around the 4th of July in a different location each year.
 More than 10,000 NEA member delegates from all over the United States meet to conduct the business of the NEA.
 Activities include reports from representatives and committees and elections of officers to NEA posts.
 The NEA budget is presented and voted on.
 Many new business items are presented and voted on.
 Revisions to bylaws and constitution are also voted on.

-2019 NEA Annual Meeting and Representative Assembly (RA): in Houston TX
+2020 Atlanta GA NEA Annual Meeting and Representative Assembly (RA)

 Election to RA: CEA members may be selected each year to participate.
 If there are more than the allotted number of delegates who are interested in participating in either RA, an election will be held to decide on delegates.
 If fewer than the allotment apply, all applicants will be selected to attend.